 Another Proud Moment for PRAA Baseball

-This past weekend the Porter Ridge 10U select team competed in their first Select CCBL tournament against teams that were well coached from the Lake Norman and South Charlotte area.
+Porter Ridge 10U select team competed in their first Select CCBL tournament against teams that were well coached from the Lake Norman and South Charlotte area in 2014.

 The boys went undefeated and were Tournament Champs!
 Coaches and Parents are very proud of these boys, they competed very hard with class and respect!
 It was great to see the 10U neighborhood boys back on the field wearing PR on their chest.

 Click above on the sport you're interested in and if you have any questions, please go to the "contact us" tab and reach out to the appropriate commissioner.